Nubank is no longer the most valuable bank in Latin America after the stock market crash

-The expectation of a more intense increase in interest rates in the United States had an extra impact on new technology companies and made the market value of Nubank fall below the value of Itau.
-Thus, Nubank lost the most valuable bank in Latin America.
+The expectation of a more intense increase in interest rates in the United States had an extra impact on new technology companies and made Nubank’s market value fall below that of Itaú.
+Thus, Nubank lost its position as the most valuable bank in Latin America.
 The fintech ended Friday, the 14th, valued at US$ 37.4 billion, while the largest private bank in Brazil was worth US$ 39.5 billion.
 When it went public in December, Nubank was valued at US$ 42 billion.

 At the beginning of 2022, the digital bank, which made one of the largest IPOs in the United States last year, sees its share fall 13.4%.
-In comparison, Itaú shares traded on the same New York Stock Exchange rose 13.3% in the period. those of Bradesco (which has a market value of US$ 32.9 billion), are up 10.2%.
+In comparison, Itaú shares traded on the same New York Stock Exchange rose 13.3% in the period.
+Bradesco’s (which has a market value of US$ 32.9 billion), are up 10.2%.

 Among fintechs, payments and technology companies in the US, digital exchange Robinhood loses 15%, Toast loses 25% and Affirm is down 31%.

 The movement is general.
-The technology companies index Nasdaq is already down almost 5% this year, while banks like Goldman Sachs, JPMorgan, citi and Morgan Stanley began to forecast interest rate hikes by the Federal Reserve (Fed, the US central bank) as early as March, followed by three more hikes through December.
+The Nasdaq technology companies index is already down nearly 5% this year, while banks such as Goldman Sachs, JPMorgan, Citi and Morgan Stanley began to forecast an interest rate hike by the Federal Reserve (Fed, the American central bank) as early as March, followed by of three more highs until December.
 From zero, US interest rates should go to 2% or 2.5%, making the cost of capital for companies more expensive.
 And technology companies are the ones that need the most money.

-Citi’s US economist, Veronica Clark, assesses that the Fed’s speech became more contractionary, as US inflation does not give a truce.
+The economist for the United States at Citi, Veronica Clark, believes that the Fed’s speech has become more contractionary, as US inflation does not give a truce.
 If before the bank predicted the first rate hike in the US in June, now it sees the increase occurring in March.
 Clark does not rule out a more intense increase at the beginning of 2022, of 0.50 percentage point.
 This movement tends to reduce liquidity (availability of money) in the financial market.

 In addition to the Fed issue, the executive of a Brazilian company that recently went public in the United States, says that Brazilian companies are being even more penalized in the wave of repricing of shares in the technology sector.
 Fears over fiscal risk, the prospect of even a recession this year and electoral uncertainty are contributing to the sharper fall in stocks compared to international peers, he says.

 This movement, however, is uneven.
-While Nubank, PagSeguro, stone and XP decline or are at zero to zero, the shares of some of the most traditional Brazilian companies rise in New York.
-In addition to the banks, the roles of Petrobras accumulate a 13% rise, and those of Vale, 10%.
-Even the airlines Azul and Gol operate in the positive, despite the setback brought to the travel sector with the Omicron variant of the coronavirus.
+While Nubank, PagSeguro, Stone and XP fall back or are at zero to zero, the shares of some of the most traditional Brazilian companies rise in New York.
+In addition to the banks, Petrobras’ shares are up 13%, and Vale’s, 10%.
+Even Azul and Gol airlines operate in the positive, despite the setback brought to the travel sector with the Ômicron variant of the coronavirus.

 It is natural that, faced with a cycle of high interest rates, investors prefer securities from companies with an established business model and stable earnings.
 Producers and exporters of commodities, Petrobras and Vale are strong dividend payers.
 As well as Brazilian banks, which are among the most profitable in the world.
 Nubank, like many fintechs, still operates in the red – it had a loss of R$ 528.4 million in the first nine months of last year.